understanding-the-connected-home/book/human_machines_and_homes_knowing_how_to_read.md

-# Humans, machines and homes knowing how to read
+# The home as a user agent

-As outlined elewhere [TK LINK], there are likely three kinds of interactions in a connected home:
+There are likely three kinds of interactions in a connected home:

 * user-to-user
 * user-to-machine